-- 2.3.6 The Revised LDS was formally adopted by the Council on 18th December 2007, following submission to Secretary of State and subsequent amendment. - 2.3.7 There has been further significant slippage against the LDS (as set out below).
+- 2.3.6 The Revised LDS was formally adopted by the Council on 18th December 2007, following submission to Secretary of State and subsequent amendment. - 2.3.7 There has been further significant slippage against the LDS milestones.
 The Localism Act revoked the requirement to submit the LDS to the Secretary of State.
 However, the Council will still be required to publish up to date information direct to the public on the scheme including their compliance with their timetable for the preparation or revision of development plan documents.
-In light of recent government changes the Council will seek to review the LDS in 2013.
+In light of recent government changes the Council will seek to review the LDS in 2014 prior to the submission of the Core Strategy.
 In advance of any review the Council will provide real time updates, online and in its regular communications with stakeholders such as 'Plan-it Bradford' Newsletter, on progress on the LDS milestones and its approach in light of the above changes.